Programming-The-Next-Step-2021/Epimodelling-SEIR/README.md

 # Epimodelling-SEIR
 R package and Shiny app for SEIR models

-## The main aim of this project is twofold.
+## The main aim of this project
+The main aim of this project is twofold.
 First, I am creating a set of tools with which users can better understand the dynamics of an epidemic.
 These tools include R functions where the user can change the parameter values and inspect the results and a resulting simple Shiny application where these parameter changes can be made dynamically.

 Second, the R package will be capable of estimating the parameters of the system when observed data is present.